Genotyping by Luminex - Mucosal Types

 Shipping of specimens shall be done by a TDG certified individual in accordance with TDG regulations.
 For additional information regarding classification of specimens for the purposes of shipping, consult either Part 2 Appendix 3 of the TDG Regulations or section 3.6.2 of the IATA Dangerous Goods Regulations as applicable.

 This service is offered for reference and confirmation only when HPV genotyping is required to confirm a diagnosis of cancer or oropharyngeal lesions.
 This test is unsuitable for HPV cervical cancer screening.
 Samples for routine cervical cancer screening, ASCUS triage, or genital wart differential diagnosis are not accepted, unless part of a pre-arranged collaborative study.
 Please describe the anatomical site, the type of lesion, the type of specimen and the reason for testing.
 This information is necessary to assess if requests are within our mandate.
-This test does not detect HPV types that cause common warts and other skin lesions.
+This test does not detect HPV types that cause common warts and other cutaneous skin lesions.

 N/A

-Nested PCR followed by genotyping using Luminex technology (1) (www.luminexcorp.com).
+The in-house assay consists of a nested PCR followed by genotyping using Luminex technology (1).
 The precise HPV type(s) are reported.
-Presence of additional types other than the ones reported cannot be excluded.
+Presence of additional types other than the ones tested for cannot be excluded.
 The detection limit is between 10 and 100 copies for most mucosal HPV types.
-This assay detects the following HPV types: High Risk: 16, 18, 26, 30, 31, 33, 35, 39, 45, 51, 52, 53, 56, 58, 59, 66, 67, 68, 68, 69, 70, 73, 82, 85, 97 (Sufficient or limited evidence for human carcinogenesis according to IARC, Bouvard et al Lancet Oncol.
-2009; 10:321-322) and other types of low or unknown risk: 6, 11, 13, 32, 40, 42, 43, 44, 54, 61, 62, 71, 72, 81, 83, 84, 86, 87, 89, 90, 91.
+This assay targets L1 DNA for the following HPV types with varying degrees of risk for carcinomas (2): 6, 11, 13, 16, 18, 26, 30, 31, 32, 33, 35, 39, 40, 42, 43, 44, 45, 51, 52, 53, 54, 56, 58, 59, 61, 62, 66, 67, 68, 69, 70, 71, 72, 73, 74, 81, 82, 83, 84, 85, 86, 87, 89, 90, 91, and 97.
 Please note that when testing formalin-fixed specimens, the presence of HPV may not be detected due to the decreased sensitivity of the assay.
-Direct sequencing is also available on special request.
-Call in advance for information.
+Specimens that test negative using the in-house Luminex assay will be re-tested using a validated commercial assay that targets E6/E7 HPV DNA, to account for potential L1 disruption due to HPV integration events.
+Specimens from confirmed invasive cancers, that have tested negative by both assays, will be further analysed using next-generation sequencing (NGS) (3,4).

-- Zubach V, Smart G, Ratnam S, Severini A. 2011.
+- Zubach, V., Smart, G., Ratnam, S., Severini, A. 2011.
 Novel microsphere-based method for the detection and typing of 46 mucosal human papillomavirus types.
 J. Clin Microbiol.
-50(2): 460-4
+50(2): 460-4.